-Entire borrowings of the Company are from Atul Ltd (Holding Company) and are fixed rate borrowings at 0% carried at amortised cost.
+Entire borrowings of the Company are from Atul Ltd (Holding Company) and are fixed rate borrowings that is 0% are carried at amortised cost.
 They are therefore not subject to interest rate risk as defined in Ind AS 107, since neither the carrying amount nor the future cash flows will fluctuate because of a change in market interest rates.

-ii) Price risk
+- ii) Price risk - a) Exposure

-a) Exposure

-The Company is mainly exposed to the price risk due to its investments in equity instruments.
+The Company is mainly exposed to the price risk due to its investments in mutual funds.
 The price risk arises due to uncertainties about the future market values of these investments.
-In order to manage its price risk arising from investments in equity instruments, the Company maintains its portfolio in accordance with the framework set by the Risk Management policies.
+In order to manage its price risk arising from investments in equity instruments, the Company maintains its portfolio in accordance with the framework set by the risk management policies.